Skip to main content

 Description of individual fields

-Name - The name of your offer that will be visible to everyone in the offer list.
+Name: the name of your offer that will be visible to everyone in the offer list.

-Description - This field is used to describe an offer to your affiliates.
+Description: this field is used to describe an offer to your affiliates.

-Restrictions - This field is to specify conditions or limitations to your offer.
+Restrictions: specify conditions or limitations to your offer.
 This section is only displayed once and is optional to fill.

-Internal note - Use the internal note to share information with your team or as a reminder for yourself.
+Internal note: use the internal note to share information with your team or as a reminder for yourself.
 This field is visible only when completed and is optional.

-Visibility - We support three options of visibility: Public, Private and Apply to run.
+Visibility: we support three options of visibility — Public, Private, and Apply to run.

 Public visibility means the offer is accessible to all of your affiliates.

 Private visibility means an offer is accessible to the affiliates you assign to it.
-Private visibility is helpful in two cases: you can have a special offer directed to high-performing affiliates with a higher payout or to test an offer.
+Private visibility is helpful in two cases: you can have a special offer directed to high-performing affiliates with a higher payout, or to test an offer.
 (We recommend using private visibility for testing.)
 See our Testing a new Offer article for additional information.

 Apply-to-run visibility allows you to control which affiliates are granted access to the offer, enabling them to share their affiliate link for it.
 You can use it to let affiliates know that this is a more valuable campaign, but that they need to fulfill certain requirements before being granted access.

-Category - Keep your offers tidy and organized and group together thematic offers under individual categories.
+Category: keep your offers tidy and organized and group together thematic offers under individual categories.

 Targeting section